GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 Re: I don't get it.
 (Score:5, Insightful)

-You don't get logic (Score:4, Insightful)
+You don't get logic (Score:5, Insightful)

 Or, maybe, your very premise is incorrect and Trump does not, actually, want to be an authoritarian despot?